-To understand the distinctions between that and which it is necessary to understand restrictive and nonrestrictive clauses.
+To understand the distinctions between that and which it is necessary to understand defining (restrictive) and non-defining (non-restrictive) clauses.

 Learning these distinctions is one technical aspect of grammar that every user of English should understand, because it is at the root of an assortment of grammatical errors.

-A nonrestrictive, or nondefining, clause is one that can be regarded as parenthetical:
+A non-defining, or non-restrictive, clause is one that can be regarded as parenthetical:

 My house, which has a blue door, needs painting.

 The italicized words are effectively an aside and could be deleted.
 The real point of the sentence is that the house needs painting; the blue door is incidental.

 Use commas to set off non-defining elements, which contribute to, but do not determine, the meaning of the sentence.
 These elements may be clauses (groups of words that contain a subject and a verb) or phrases (groups of words that do not contain both a subject and a verb).

 2. Defining clauses

 A defining, restrictive, clause is one that is essential to the sense of the sentence.